-Delphiniums are a cottage garden and herbaceous border staple, bringing height and colour and mixing well with roses, peonies and other vertical flowers such as lupins and verbascums.
+Delphiniums are a cottage garden and herbaceous border staple, bringing height and colour to displays and mixing well with roses, peonies and other vertical flowers such as lupins and verbascums.
 The flowers are loved by bees and look stunning in a vase.

 Delphiniums are in the buttercup family (Ranunculaceae) and have been grown in the UK for centuries.
 The word delphinium comes from the Greek delphinos, meaning dolphin, probably because of the shape of the opening flowers.
 Their common name, larkspur, dates back to Tudor times.

 Most delphiniums are hardy perennials, but annual and biennial varieties are also available.
 The Elatum Group of delphiniums are the most commonly grown and are the tallest type, with spikes of single or double flowers reaching up to 2m.
 Belladonna delphiniums are shorter, with a looser, more branching habit and single flowers.
 ‘Pacific Hybrids’ were developed in the 1950s and 1960s, and are short-lived perennials or biennials.
 They look similar to ‘Elatum’ delphiniums but are shorter.
 The ‘Magic Fountain’ series of delphiniums are short and more compact, suitable for smaller gardens.

 Delphiniums need care to keep them looking good.
 They need protecting from slugs in spring, staking, moist soil and plenty of feeding.
 If you cut them down to the ground after flowering, you may be rewarded with a second flush of flowers in September.